serjisa/py-fastglmpca/README.md

     Number of columns for batched computations of expectation terms; tunes memory vs speed.
 Default uses an adaptive value up to 1024.
 - `init` : str, optional
     Initialization method for factor matrices. `'svd'` (default) uses SVD on `log1p(X)` to produce a strong starting point. `'random'` uses small Gaussian noise for LL and FF which can be useful for stress-testing convergence or avoiding SVD costs on extremely large inputs.
+- `adaptive_lr` : bool, optional
+    Whether to use adaptive learning rate with backtracking.
+Default is True.
+- `lr_decay` : float, optional
+    Decay factor for learning rate.
+Default is 0.5.
+- `min_learning_rate` : float, optional
+    Minimum learning rate.
+Default is 1e-5.
+- `max_backtracks` : int, optional
+    Maximum number of backtracks for line search.
+Default is 3.